Cell Therapy FAQ’s

 Are any patients automatically excluded?

 Yes.
 Patients with active cancer are excluded.
 If you have an active infection anywhere in your body you must be treated first.
 Severely ill patients may require special considerations.
-Also, anyone with a bleeding disorder requires special evaluation before consideration for stem cells.
+Also, anyone with a bleeding disorder requires special evaluation before consideration for therapy.

 Who decides who is eligible?

 The team approach at BPI will make a determination based on your history and exam, studies, and current research findings.
-The final sign off will be the responsibility of the medical provider performing the procedure.
-Our ethics advisory committee may review any complex cases.
+The final sign off will be the responsibility of the medical officer provider performing the procedure.

 Does a candidate have to participate in research to receive treatment at BPI?